-Property, plant and equipment are stated at cost or valuation less accumulated depreciation and accumulated impairment losses, if any.
+Property, plant and equipment are stated at cost less accumulated depreciation and accumulated impairment losses, if any.
+In the case of leasehold buildings and structural improvements, they are initially stated at cost and subsequently at valuation (see accounting policy "Leases - Rights-of-use assets").
 Depreciation is computed using the straight-line method to allocate the depreciable amount of the assets over the estimated useful lives as follows: